juhopaakkanen/fso-rate-repository-app/README.md

-# rate-repository-app
+# Full stack open - React Native

-This repository is used for the React Native module of the Full stack open course.
+This module is about creating mobile app for listing and rating Github repositories.